wp-plugins/event-registration/readme.txt

 If you like the plugin and find it useful, your donations would also help me keep it going and improve it.
 You can donate and find online information at http://edgetechweb.com/

 == Change Log ==
+= 5.25 =
+= 5.24 =
+Fixed date sorting issue in sidebar widget
+Fixed date sorting issue in dashboard widget
+= 5.23 =
+Fixed issue with Date sorting on all event listings

 = 5.20 =
 Fixed issue for custom currency to allow different currency formats per event